XingLingQAQ/getgrass-bot-js/README.md

 ## 🤔 How To Do

-- Check [Release Page](https://github.com/cmalf/getgrass-bot-js/releases) (To downloads The latest version of the bot script ) Or
+## Check [⛩ Release Table](https://github.com/cmalf/getgrass-bot-js/edit/main/README.md#-table-release) (To downloads The latest version of the bot script )

 - Clone This Repo